 Is it because they experience bullying at school?
 Or it might be because they’re bored and they have nothing else to do?
 Or is it because their friends play the game, and your child needs to play it to stay “in” their group of friends?

-Suppose you want to know how to improve your relationship with the gamer and get them to trust you.
+Suppose you want to know how to improve your relationship with your gamer and get them to trust you.
 In that case, we have an excellent resource for families and parents called Reclaim.

 Step 3: Create a Practical Plan